-This topic describes the service endpoints that are available in Microsoft Dynamics 365 for Finance and Operations, Enterprise edition.
+This topic describes the service endpoints that are available in Microsoft Dynamics 365 for Finance and Operations.
 It also provides a comparison to the endpoints that are available in Microsoft Dynamics AX 2012.

 List of services

 The following table lists all the service endpoints, and compares the endpoints available for Finance and Operations, and AX 2012.

 |Service endpoint||AX 2012||Finance and Operations|

 |Document services (AXDs)||Yes||No – Replaced by data entities|

 |SOAP-based metadata service||Yes||No – Replaced by REST metadata|

 |JSON-based custom service||No||Yes|

 This topic describes authentication for services, and the REST Metadata service.
 The following links provide detailed documentation for:

 OData services, JSON-based custom services, and the REST metadata service support standard OAuth 2.0 authentication.